MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/initialize-places.md

 |Austin 550|2| rainier@contoso.com|
 |NYC Times Square |  |olympus@contoso.com|

 If Option 2 is selected, two buildings would be created.
 Austin 550 will have 3 floors created, and NYC Times Square will have 1 floor created with a default name of "Unknown".
-The conference rooms will be associated to their corresponding floor/building, by setting the _parentId_ property on the room's metadata.
+The conference rooms will be associated to their corresponding floor/building, by setting the ParentId property on the room's metadata.

-If Option 3 is selected, a PowerShell script would be generated containing cmdlets to create buildings, cmdlets to create floors and set parentId to the corresponding building ID, and cmdlets to set the parentId on each of the rooms to the corresponding floor ID.
+If Option 3 is selected, a PowerShell script would be generated containing cmdlets to create buildings, cmdlets to create floors with a ParentId set to the corresponding building ID, and cmdlets to set the ParentId on each of the rooms to the corresponding floor ID.

 ## File formats
 ### File format of the exported file (Option 1)